RockitBootcamp/Phoenix-Admin/Tech Interview Questions/Front-end.md

 - Interviews should last 60 minutes or less
 - Ask questions from all areas
     - Use discretion to skip or change questions based on student skill level
-- Use Pirate Pad to capture Coding Questions
+- Use [Collab Edit](http://collabedit.com/) to capture Coding Questions
+    - Click on *Create a New Document* to get started, and give the student the link
+    - Write the last part of the link on the student's evaluation sheet
     - Start a new session for each student
     - Keep track of the code used for the student
+    - Students should not erase any code, rather move to the next line
 - Take notes on questions that don't require coding
-- After the interview, take 2 minutes to evaluate the student from 1-5 based on a entry-level web developer position
+- After the interview, take 2 minutes to evaluate the student from 1-5 based on an entry-level web developer position
     - 1 is a low score for entry web developer
     - 5 is a high score for entry web developer